gkjohnson/three-gpu-pathtracer/README.md

 # Gotchas

-- The project requires use of WebGL2.
+- The project requires WebGPU.
-- All textures must use the same wrap and interpolation flags.
 - SpotLights, DirectionalLights, and PointLights are only supported with MIS.
 - Only MeshStandardMaterial and MeshPhysicalMaterial are supported.
-- Instanced geometry and interleaved buffers are not supported.
 - Emissive materials are supported but do not take advantage of MIS.

 # Screenshots